Table Of Contents

 Huong River flows quite slowly through villages namely Kim Long, Nguyet Bieu, Vy Da, Dong Ba, Gia Hoi, Nam Pho, Bao Vinh, and Dinh market.

-Numerous structures on both sides of the bank of Perfume River Hue, including the Citadel, pagodas, gardens, temples and such, reflecting on the water have made the river more poetic and even musical.
+Numerous structures on both sides of the bank of Perfume River Hue, including the Hue Citadel, pagodas, gardens, temples, and Truong Tien Bridge, reflecting on the water have made the river more poetic and even musical.

 For your great enjoyment, it is a must-do to take a dragon boat along the Perfume River to enjoy the fresh air as well as the breathtaking views of nature on both sides of the romantic River.